signalfx/splunk-opentelemetry-examples/instrumentation/dotnet/azure-functions/README.md

 ## Prerequisites

-The following tools are required to deploy .NET functions into AWS Lambda:
+The following tools are required to deploy .NET Azure functions:

 * An Azure account with permissions to create and execute Azure functions
 * [Visual Studio Code](https://code.visualstudio.com/)